intel/tsffs/docs/SETUP.md

 # Setup

-Follow these setup steps to prepare this repo to build!
+Follow these setup steps to prepare this repository to build!
 If you encounter any issues during this process, check the troubleshooting section first for common resolutions.

 - [Setup](#setup)